 Disabled Person-Led Monitoring of the UNCRPD

-Exploring a twin-track approach to family and sexual violence elimination for Wāhine Whaikaha, D/deaf and Disabled Women
+Developing a Twin Track Response to Family and Sexual Violence Against Wāhine Whaikaha, D/deaf and Disabled Women

 Tell Me About You: A life story approach to understanding disabled people's experiences in care (1950 - 1999)

 Re-imagining parenting: Upholding Article 23 of the UNCRPD for mothers and fathers with a learning disability

 Disability, Home and Family in a Multicultural Context

 Mean As!
 People with learning disability telling and reading stories of relationships and sexuality

 Disability Strategy and Action Plan: Rautaki Hauātanga me te Mahere Mahi has been launched!

 We are excited to announce that a Disability Strategy and Action Plan: Rautaki Hauātanga me te Mahere Mahi was launched the by Southern District Health Board (SDHB) in May 2021.Read More

 Our UNCRPD report on disabled access to housing in Aotearoa NZ is almost complete and we look forward to sharing it with you shortly.
 We also have the “Mean As!
 Project where people with learning disabilities tell their own stories of relationships and sexuality.Read More